 Why did my toddler stop eating?

+First, if this is an ongoing issue, check with the pediatrician to make sure the child is growing, gaining weight, and meeting milestones.
+That is a solid baseline to know if it’s a serious concern or just run-of-the mill toddler life.
 If your child is playing with their food rather than eating it at the start of the meal, chances are they aren’t hungry enough to eat.
-Take a break and try again in 30 minutes if possible—or for the next snack or mealtime.
+Take a break and try again in 30 minutes if possible—or wait until the next snack or mealtime.

-If your child just doesn’t seem hungry for any food or much food, consider how long it’s been since their last meal or snack, how much milk (or juice) they’re drinking throughout the day, how much they ate at their last meal or snack, and whether they are teething or tired or otherwise off.
+If your child just doesn’t seem hungry for any food or much food, consider how long it’s been since their last meal or snack, how much milk (or juice) they’re drinking throughout the day, how much they ate at their last meal or snack, and whether they’re teething toddlers or tired or otherwise off.

 It’s very possible a toddler won’t eat simply because they aren’t as hungry as you expect them to be.